ericfransen/notes/README.md

         - The GitHub CLI will store this token securely in your user's configuration file (~/.config/gh/hosts.yml).
         - When your cron job runs the note script, which then calls `git push` or `gh repo create`, the GitHub CLI will retrieve and use this token automatically.

+## End-to-End Encryption (Optional)

+This system supports transparent, end-to-end encryption of your notes using [git-crypt](https://github.com/AGWA/git-crypt).
+This ensures that while your notes are plain text locally, they are fully encrypted before being pushed to your remote Git repo.

+- **How it works**: Encryption is handled transparently by Git.
+You work on your notes normally, and `git-crypt` encrypts them on `git push` and decrypts them on `git pull`.
+- **Enabling Encryption**: Run `bash scripts/setup.sh` and select `y` when prompted to enable encryption.
+- **The Recovery Key**: When encryption is enabled, a base64-encoded secret key is saved to your `config.sh`.
+- **⚠️ CRITICAL**: You **MUST** save this key string in a secure location (like a password manager).
+If you lose this key and your local machine, your remote backups are **unrecoverable**.

 ## Setting Up on a New Computer

 This system is designed to work with an existing notes vault that is already tracked in a private remote Git repository.